-Synergy considers that the Rule Change Proposal will promote the reliable production and supply of electricity in the SWIS.
-This is consistent with Market Objective (a).
+Synergy considered that the Rule Change Proposal will promote the reliable production and supply of electricity in the SWIS and that this is consistent with Market Objective (a).

 3.4.
-Verve Energy Submission
+Submission from Verve Energy

 In its submission, Verve Energy considered that the expressed intention of the Rule Change is to provide incentive for generators to meet their Reserve Capacity Obligations and encourage capacity to be fully available at peak times.